|

 trademark with fraudulent intention.
 Then in 1838 the

-decided that the Court would intervence and grant the relief
+338) decided that the Court would intervence and grant the

-of injunction if there was proof that the goods of the
+relief of injunction if there was proof that the goods of

-plaintiff and that the question of fraudulent intention of
+the plaintiff and that the question of fraudulent

-the defendant was immaterial .It was due to this decision
+intention of the defendant was immaterial .It was due to

-that the cause of action known as the passing-off action
+this decision that the cause of action known as the

-the cause of action known as the infringement action of a
+action known as the infringement action of a Trademark

-Trademark came to be recogized.
-So far as India is
+came to be recogized.
+So far as India is concerned, prior

-concerned, prior to the introduction of the Trademarks Act,
+to the introduction of the Trademarks Act, 1940 ,the

-1940 ,the Chancery Law of England regarding the infringement
+Chancery Law of England regarding the infringement action

-action was embodied in section 54 Specific Relief Act, which
+was embodied in section 54 Specific Relief Act, which is

 The relevant portion of this section reads:

-plaintiff's right to , or enjoyment of property, the Court
+the plaintiff's right to , or enjoyment of property, the

 Explanation